jp-quintana/remix-auth-test/README.md

-Simple auth setup for remix with an external api.
+Simple auth setup for remix with an external api